 - Resources for Consumers, FDA

-- Information on Understanding and Using the Nutrition Facts Label, provided by the U.S. Food and Drug Administration.
+- A wide variety of information provided by the U.S. Food and Drug Administration.

 Manage Your Weight